amzn/smoke-aws-generate/README.md

   }
 }
 ```
-You can add the following additional options to this configuration file
+You can add the following additional options to this configuration file-

-This JSON file can contain the following fields-
 * **modelFormat**: The expected format of the model file.
 Optional; defaulting to `OPENAPI3_0`. `SWAGGER` can also be specified.
 * **modelOverride**: A set of overrides to apply to the model.
 Optional.
 * **httpClientConfiguration**: Configuration for the generated http service clients.
 Optional.